jonfroehlich/CSE590Sp2018/L07-OpenCV/README.md

 <uses-feature android:name="android.hardware.camera.front" android:required="false"/>
 <uses-feature android:name="android.hardware.camera.front.autofocus" android:required="false"/>
 ```
 * For API 23+, you must also get the user's permission at runtime in addition to the manifest permission settings.
-Add this code and call it from onCreate in your MainActivity class
+Add this code and call it from onCreate in your MainActivity class.
+When the permission pop-up appears, please grant the app permission to the camera.
+Note: you may have to run the app twice--the first time to grant the app permission and the second time it should run.
+Alternatively, you can go into Settings -> Apps -> `<name of your app>` -> Permissions -> Camera and grant the app permissions that way.
 ```
   public static void verifyAndAskForExternalStoragePermissions(Activity activity) {
         // Check if we have write permission